Second Vice President

 Gregory T. Byrd

 Biography.
-Gregory T. Byrd is professor and associate head of the Department of Electrical and Computer Engineering at North Carolina State University in Raleigh, NC.
-He is a senior member of the IEEE Computer Society, a member of the CS Board of Governors (2015–2017), and a member-at-large of the Publications Board.
-He has served on the Audit Committee and the Constitution and Bylaws Committee, and was Plagiarism Chair for the Publications Board in 2012–2013.
-He is a member of the Computer editorial board, first as Associate Editor (2013–2014) and currently as editor of the Student Design Showcase column (2015).
+Gregory T. Byrd is a professor and associate head in the Department of Electrical and Computer Engineering at North Carolina State University.
+He is a Senior Member of the IEEE Computer Society, a member of the CS Board of Governors (2015–2017), and a member-at-large of the Publications Board (2012–2016).
+As 2016 CS secretary, he serves on the Executive Committee and also is involved with coordination of CS participation in IEEE new initiatives.
+He is a member of the Computer editorial board, as an area editor (2013–present) and column editor of the Student Design Showcase column (since 2015).

 Position statement.
 The IEEE Computer Society (CS) continues to enhance its global membership diversity while facing several important challenges that require the introduction of new initiatives and approaches.
 First, because technological innovation keeps accelerating, we need to match better the unprecedented dynamics of the field by offering our members new organizational models based on modern communication platforms, such as social networking.
 Second, the future of our profession belongs to the younger generation of computer practitioners, and the CS must develop more technology and career development-related training programs for recent graduates.
 Third, both new organizational approaches and continuous career development can only be successful as part of a truly global collaboration reaching from California, Brazil, and India to Japan, China, and Europe.

 Biography.
 An active CS volunteer since the mid-1990s, Vladimir Getov has served as general and program chair of several IEEE conferences, is a member of the CS Board of Governors, and is Computer’s area editor for high-performance computing.
 He is also a standing committee member of COMPSAC and co-chair of the ad hoc committee “Evolution of the Publication Space.”